 James 5:16 says… The earnest (heartfelt, continued) prayer of a righteous man makes tremendous power available [dynamic in its working].

 So, do not stop generating power.
 When you pray, you are not just asking God to do your request but you are also making it rain.
 Do not stop till it rains.
-As long as it is certain that the key in your hands would start that car, keep turning on the ignition until the car starts.
-Praying in the HolySpirit would cause supernatural manifestations of your desires miracles.
-Therefore, keep praying till it rains down your desired miracles.
+As long as it is certain that the key in your hands would start that car (praying in the HolySpirit would cause supernatural manifestations of your desired miracles), Keep turning on the ignition until the car starts (keep praying till it rains down your desired miracles).
 It definitely will.